 Beekeeping is technically called apiculture.
 A beekeeper (or apiarist) keeps bees in order to collect their honey and other produce that the hive produces (including beeswax, propolis, flower pollen, bee pollen, and royal jelly).

 Already the Egyptians…

-Depictions of humans collecting honey from wild bees in a cave in Spain date to 7,000 BC.
+Depictions of humans collecting honey from wild bees in a cave in Spain dated to 7,000 BC.
 However, fossils of honey bees date back about 150 million years, and remains of honey and beeswax were also detected on excavated pieces of Neolithic pottery.
 The bee was the sign of the king of Lower Egypt during the First Dynasty (3,200BC).
 The ancient Egyptians used honey as a sweetener, as a gift to their gods, and even as an ingredient in embalming fluid.
 For thousands of years, the only foolproof method of gathering honey was to find a wild hive — the locations of which were fiercely guarded.
 The first “domesticated” beehive likely traces back to the Egyptians.
 The earliest apiarists made hives from old logs or tree trunks to mimic the homes of wild swarms.

 A Gift from the Gods